HaveTimeDrinkTea/w01_challenge_accessible_seo/README.md

 ### Further Issues Requiring Attention

 * It is recommended that the webpage should be made to be responsive as the next step.
+E.g. The header and slider area will not work if a user reduces the browser window.
+(I am looking forward to learning more about responsive design later in the course!)
 * Will need to connect the request a demo form to a CRM application like mailchimp to collect leads.
 * Will need to update all social media account icons with the correct URL.
 * Will need to relink the main nav in header to the relevant pages for this website.